Synthetixio/python-sdk/docs/source/guides/advanced_usage.md

 ## Fetching Cannon Deployments

 Synthetix manages smart contract deployments using [Cannon](https://usecannon.com/).
 During the deployment process, new contract ABIs and addresses will be published to Cannon, however the "hard-coded" versions in the `synthetix` library will not be updated.
-Also, the `synthetix` library only hard-codes the most commonly used contracts, so you may need to fetch the addresses and ABIs for other contracts from Cannon.
+Note that the `synthetix` library only includes the most commonly used contracts.
+For other contracts, fetch the addresses and ABIs from Cannon.
 This can be done during initialization by providing a `cannon_config`:
 ```python
 >>> snx = Synthetix(
     provider_url=provider_url,